 We’ve all looked out at the garden and thought “I need to get out there and clear it.”
 We’ve also all thought, “I’ll get to it next week.”
 Before you realise it your backyard resembles the set of Jurassic Park with knee-high grass, winding weeds and broken branches littered about the place.
-You need to muster the courage to get out there, but which garbage bags are the best to use in your garden?
+You need to muster the courage to get out there, but which are the best garbage bags to use when gardening?

 Household Garbage Bags Are No Good For the Garden

 Household bin bags from your local store are not made to work hard out in the garden.
 They are designed for average household waste which holds little weight.
 You won’t get very far in the garden as these bags will split, tear and catch very easily, so the first step is to choose a garbage bag which is fit for purpose.

 Do You Need A Garbage Bag At All?

 Most local councils offer a green waste pick up, usually on a fortnightly rotation.
 You can load up your garden waste into a wheelbarrow and transfer to the bin, or wheel the bin directly out to your garden.
 Be careful to not contaminate the green waste bin with other organic matter as these bins are collected and turned into useful mulch which avoids adding to the landfill.
 Any contaminated bins cannot be mulched.
 Using the green waste bins is a great way to reduce waste and for those who are looking to have a plastic and packaging free household.

 If you don’t have a green waste collection in your area, consider making your own compost heap, it’s pretty easy to get started.

 Hessian bags are a great, long-lasting and re-usable garbage bag to use in the garden for all sorts of reasons.
 They can store logs, be used to transport garden items and are tough enough to withstand the collection of garden refuse.
 The downside is they are not water or leak-proof, so you may find the bags leak, making for a messy garden clean up!

 Heavy Duty Garden Garbage Bags